 In February 2015, the FASB issued ASU No. 2015-02, Consolidation (Topic 810) - Amendments to the Consolidation Analysis, which changes the way reporting entities evaluate certain investment holdings for possible consolidation and also includes possible changes in disclosures resulting from that evaluation.
-This standard is effective for annual and interim reporting periods beginning as of January 1, 2016.
+This standard is effective for annual and interim reporting periods beginning January 1, 2016.
 We expect this standard will have no material impact on our financial position and results of operations.

-In April 2015, the FASB issued ASU No. 2015-03, Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs, which requires that costs associated with the issuance of debt previously recorded as deferred assets on the balance sheet now be reported as a direct reduction of the related debt balance.
-This standard is effective for interim and annual periods beginning January 1, 2016, but early adoption is permitted.
+In April and August 2015, respectively, the FASB issued ASU No. 2015-03, Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs, and ASU 2015-15, Presentation and Subsequent Measurement of Debt Issuance Costs Associated with Line-of-Credit Arrangements - Amendments to SEC Paragraphs Pursuant to Staff Announcement at June 18, 2015 EITF Meeting.
+These standards require that costs associated with the issuance of debt, except for costs associated with line-of-credit arrangements, be reported as a direct reduction of the related debt balance.
+Previously, such costs were recorded as deferred assets and amortized over the term of the debt issued.
+Costs associated with line-of-credit arrangements may continue to be recorded as deferred assets and amortized over the term of the arrangement.
+ASU No. 2015-03 is effective for interim and annual periods beginning January 1, 2016, but early adoption is permitted.
 We plan to adopt this standard for the year ended December 31, 2015.
 Upon adoption, this standard will be applied retrospectively to all prior periods presented.
-This standard will have no impact on the Consolidated Statements of Income and will have an immaterial impact from the reclassifications on our Consolidated Balance Sheets.
+ASU No. 2015-15 is effective immediately.
+These standards will have no impact on the Consolidated Statements of Income and will have an immaterial impact from the reclassifications on our Consolidated Balance Sheets.